vacp2p/rfc/specs/waku/v2/waku-message.md

 A `WakuMessage` is what is being passed around by the other protocols, such as WakuRelay, WakuStore, and WakuFilter.

 The `payload` field SHOULD contain whatever payload is being sent.
-Encryption of this field MAY be done at a separate layer.
+See section below on payload encryption.

-The `contentTopic` field SHOULD be filled out to allow for content-based filtering (see section below).
+The `contentTopic` field SHOULD be filled out to allow for content-based filtering.
+See [Waku Filter spec](waku-filter.md) for details.

 The `version` field SHOULD be filled out to allow for various types of payload encryption.